Because You Left: Production

 In regard to what Lindelof described as "the Zodiac boat with Faraday and the five people that have never spoken a line on show", executive producer/writer/show runner Carlton Cuse said that "I'd be a little bit more worried about the non-line speakers than Faraday", while Lindelof added that "things are looking up for Faraday" and "there is a monsoon coming."
 Regarding the background survivors in general, Carlton Cuse has responded that there is "a very tragic event that happens this season."
-According to Lindelof, Neil "Frogurt" (Sean Whalen), a background survivor who has appeared solely in the Lost: Missing Pieces mobisodes, "will rise up this season in the grand tradition of Dr. Arzt [Daniel Roebuck] to let his feelings be known."
+According to Lindelof, Neil "Frogurt" (Sean Whalen), a background survivor who has appeared solely in the Lost: Missing Pieces mobisodes, "will rise up this season in the grand tradition of Dr. Leslie Arzt [Daniel Roebuck] to let his feelings be known."
 Sawyer is shirtless throughout the episode.
 Cuse jokingly justified as that "for people who really couldn't grasp the time travel aspects of the show, there would be Sawyer without his shirt on for the entire hour."
 His actor, Josh Holloway, kept fit in the summer break before shooting and noted this as "really disturbing.
 Coming after a hiatus, that ain't fair!"